TDAkory/CppLearn/Compile_Link/compile/cmake/tutorial.md

 * One way to accomplish this is by using a configured header file.
 We create an input file with one or more variables to replace.
 These variables have special syntax which looks like `@VAR@`.
 Then, we use the `configure_file()` command to copy the input file to a given output file and replace these variables with the current value of VAR in the CMakelists.txt file.

 ## Adding a Library

+To add a library in CMake, use the `add_library()` command and specify which source files should make up the library.

+Rather than placing all of the source files in one directory, we can organize our project with one or more subdirectories.
+In this case, we will create a subdirectory specifically for our library.
+Here, we can add a new CMakeLists.txt file and one or more source files.
+In the top level CMakeLists.txt file, we will use the add_subdirectory() command to add the subdirectory to the build.

+Once the library is created, it is connected to our executable target with target_include_directories() and target_link_libraries().